T20X/notes/asm.md

 So, the pattern of calling a function is as follows:
 1. Save all caller-saved registers you want to survive function call (you can use push for that).
-Caller saved registers are all NOT these ones rbx, rbp, rip, rsp, r12-r15
+Caller saved registers are all NOT these ones rbx, rbp, rsp, r12-r15

+2. saves RIP on the stack as well and sets to the function address to be called rbx, rbp, rip, rsp, r12-r15

 2. Store arguments in the relevant registers (rdi, rsi, etc.).